 Dr. Dorothy Ferebee was a tireless advocate for racial equality and women's health care.
 In 1925 in a derelict section of Capitol Hill, she established Southeast Neighborhood House, to provide health care for impoverished African Americans.
 She also set up the Southeast Neighborhood Society, with playground and day care for children of working mothers.
 At Howard University Medical School, she was appointed director of Health Services.
 She was founding president of the Women's Institute, an organization that serves educational, community, government, and non-profit organizations, as well as individual patients.

-Dorothy Celeste Boulding was born in 1889 or 1890 in Norfolk, Virginia.
+Dorothy Celeste Boulding was born in Norfolk, Virginia.
 Her father's parents were former slaves.
 While she was young her family moved north to Boston, Massachusetts, where Dorothy and her brother Ruffin grew up in the middle-class neighborhood of Beacon Hill.
 Her family enriched her childhood, serving as excellent role models.
 With eight attorneys among them, discussions about law dominated the household.
 One of Dorothy Boulding's uncles, George Lewis Ruffin, was the first African-American graduate of Harvard Law School and later became Massachusetts's first black judge.
 "All I heard at the table was 'your honor, I object,' or 'answer the question yes or no.' Yet all my life I wanted to be a doctor."

 Since she was a child, Dorothy Boulding wanted to help cure the injured.
 While her friends played with toys, she doctored ailing and injured animals, "I would nurse and help the birds that fell out of trees, the dog that lost a fight."